![]() |

-Once again a post on this blog from my PhD for balance from a different perspective.
+Once again a post on this website from my PhD for balance from a different perspective.

 On the resurrection